Buy a Cost Segregation Study that Withstands IRS Scrutiny

 When done right, the purchase and implementation of a cost segregation study doesn’t raise audit risk.
 If anything it actually acts as a solid financial shield for property owners.
 When using certified engineers who adhere to IRS guidelines, you get more than just a tax strategy.
 You get a well-documented, defensible position supported by in-depth analysis and legal backing.

-To make the most of this opportunity, buy from a seasoned CPA who knows the ins and outs of real estate taxation.
+To make the most of this opportunity, buy from a certified cost segregation professional who knows the ins and outs of real estate taxation.
 This partnership will ensure that your cost segregation strategy is not only in-line with current tax laws but also flexible enough to adapt to any upcoming regulatory changes.
-By blending technical know-how with strategic insight, you can set your real estate investments up for the best financial performance.